-Originally the county was going to distribute only $2.5 million total to the cities before the lawsuit threat prompted the board of commissioners to approve adding $12.5 million to the cities at its Aug.
+Originally the county was going to distribute only $2.5 million total to the cities, approving that amount at the board's June 3 meeting, before the lawsuit threat prompted the board of commissioners to approve adding $12.5 million to the cities at its Aug.
 19 recess meeting.

 The cities’ mayors have said the allocation of federal Coronavirus Aid, Relief and Economic Security (CARES) Act funds was supposed to be $174.79 per resident in each city, and the $15 million would equal only $25.03.

 “(In) fairness for our cities, we did increase funds,” District 6 Fulton Commissioner Joe Carn said at the board’s Sept.
 2 meeting.
 “I think it was a good step.
 In my opinion we have a ways to go.
 A $25 per person allotment is still not enough for our cities.
 Obviously, we’ll not hit the $174 per-person mark for all cities.
 We’re looking at a $50 mark, which would put us at $30 million.
 The only criteria for this funding was, point blank, population.”

 But at its Sept.
 2 meeting, which was held virtually due to the pandemic, the board only discussed the idea of doubling the funding to $30 million and did not vote on the increase.